How to Make Fresh Vietnamese Spring Rolls – Photo Tutorial & Recipes

 Noodles: Some rice paper spring rolls will have rice noodles or cellophane glass noodles.
 Traditional Vietnamese shrimp and pork spring rolls that you will find at Vietnamese restaurants will have noodles.
 Cook noodles to package instructionsThe noodles are nice fillers and add body to the spring rolls.
 Normally I don’t add noodles to my daily spring rolls because it makes the spring rolls more filling and I enjoy eating my spring rolls filled with extra vegetables.

-How to Buy and Use Rice Paper Wrappers for Spring Rolls
+Best Rice Paper for Spring Rolls (Summer Rolls)

 Working with Rice Paper Wrappers for Fresh Spring Rolls- Spring roll rice paper wrappers are available in various sizes and thickness.
 Sizes range tremendously, so spring rolls can be small bite sized rolls to larger, longer rolls.
 Select the size that works best for you.
 Though rice paper thickness will vary as well, the difference isn’t very significant.
 You just have to dip the rice paper in the water long enough to slightly soften it.